Toasterhog/Nodeweb/README.md

 bundle/panelcontainer resise to fit text, bundle resise to fit panelcontainer
 directional links
 draging link to nowhere places and connects new box
+refactor save/load system to use resources for induvidual items instead of arrays